Student Life & Services

 Mandatory Immigration Document Review and Presentation Sessions take place during International Student Orientation (ISO).

 ISO is a program for all newly-admitted international students at LIM College.
 It is offered by the Division of Student Affairs in cooperation with many other LIM offices.
-ISO includes various mandatory educational sessions and social activities to prepare international students in adjusting to life at LIM, in New York City, and in the United States.
+ISO includes various mandatory educational sessions and social activities to prepare international students in adjusting to life at LIM, and life New York City and in the United States.

 All undergraduates must complete the Fall Undergraduate ISO Confirmation Form in order to: